otrv4/otrv4/otrv4.md

 This assumes that the client is initialized with the allowed versions (3 and/or 4).

-There are fourteen events an OTRv4 client must handle (for version 3 messages, please refer to the previous OTR protocol document):
+There are thirdteen events an OTRv4 client must handle (for version 3 messages, please refer to the previous OTR protocol document):

 * Received messages: